 The Muxit server runs on your machine.
 Your scripts, connectors, dashboards, and device communications stay on your machine.
 Nothing is uploaded unless you explicitly use the AI or voice features through the Muxit proxy — and even then, only the prompts and tool calls relevant to that AI call leave your network.
 Bring your own MCP client or run a local LLM and the entire AI flow stays inside your network.

-Plain JavaScript end to end.
+Plain text end to end.

 What's where on disk